Litigation

 Guyana Offshore

-Exxon’s deep-water drilling in front of Guyana’s coast is threatening the South American country.
+ExxonMobil’s deepwater drilling off the coast of Guyana is threatening the South American country.
 Guyana is one of the world's countries most endangered by rising sea levels.
 80 percent of the 791,000 inhabitants live on a dip of land 1.8 m (5.1 ft) below sea level.
-In times of global warming and rising sea levels, Exxon, CNOOC and Hess are developing a huge oil project in Guyana.
+In times of global warming and rising sea levels, a range of oil companies including ExxonMobil, CNOOC and Hess, is developing oil projects in Guyana.

 Tilenga/Kingfisher Oil Fields and East African Crude Oil Pipeline

-The Canadian Line 3 tar sands expansion pipeline in Minnesota is a catastrophe for the environment.
-Line 3 is Enbridge’s largest project and one of the largest crude oil pipelines in the world.
-Indigenous groups and local activists have been fighting the pipeline for 7 years, ever since Enbridge published its plan.
+The Line 3 tar sands expansion pipeline in Minnesota is a catastrophe for the environment.
+At CAD 7.5 billion, the Line 3 expansion is the largest capital project in Enbridge's history.
+Indigenous groups and local activists have been fighting the pipeline for 8 years.
 They condemn the pipeline’s dangerous route through Minnesota’s sensitive rivers, lakes and tribal lands.
+Enbridge also wants to breathe new life into its Line 5 pipeline.

 Vaca Muerta

 Oil and gas companies are wrecking the region of Northern Patagonia in Argentina for the gigantic Vaca Muerta fracking project.
-Over 25 companies are turning the region into a sacrifice zone the size of Belgium.
-With more than 1,000 drilling sites, the companies are destroying the environment, poisoning the people and fueling the climate crisis.
+Numerous companies are turning the region into a sacrifice zone the size of Belgium.
+The companies are destroying the environment, poisoning the people and fueling the climate crisis.

 Read more